JuicedCooky/p2p_file_transfer/README.md

 5. The Client should then receive a FileDialog window to prompt the user to select a file/folder the wish to send.

 6. After this the Client should have the option to send more files/folder or close the connection with the Host.

+# Run instructions for Dual Hosst and Client

+1. Select Dual session option

+2. The user will be prompted to select 3 folder locations, one folder for receiving files, one folder for receiving folders, and one folder to put a log file that will record the files and folders sent to the Dual session

+3. The Dual session will launch two subthreads, a host subthread that will connect to an ip address and be ready to receive files/and folders, and a client subthread that can be used to send be used to select files and folders to send in the manner described for the Client option

+4. Unlike a Host or a Client, a Dual session can only make one client connection in it's client subthread and receive from 1 client in it's host subthread.
+Once the client subthread and host subthread connections are closed, the session will end.

 # Tokio package
 This runtime package for the rust programming provides: